So you want to rank on Google?

 Always make sure that emails to the targets of your link building are individualised.
 Several template emails are included throughout this article and it is well worth the extra effort to personalise them for each and every webmaster.
 Everyone enjoys receiving the personal touch.

-If you want to tell people about your site then use the content, research, community and paid content tactics outlined earlier in the article.
+If you want to tell people about your website then use the content, research, community and paid content tactics outlined earlier in the article.